English

 Recommended workflow:

 For searching and retrieving notes across federated peer bases, see en/user/federation.
+Federated bases expose the same drill-down: federated_search → federated_expand → federated_note_html.
+The federated_expand interface mirrors expand applied to a remote knowledge base.

 Setting up your own MCP knowledge base